ZhenyingZhu/StudyNotes/CSharp_Build.md

 <https://stackoverflow.com/questions/2855713/what-is-the-difference-between-dependsontargets-and-aftertargets>

+- DependsOnTargets: Defines the targets that must be executed before the target can be executed.

 ### Enforce target to run

 msbuild sometimes don't re-restore before build: <https://github.com/NuGet/Home/issues/12437>.
 The `objd` folder contains some info and if it is deleted, seems like msbuild can mess up.
 To enforce the restore, can add below target to csproj: